WHAT IS ARSHEEF?

 Mathias Ghyoot is a PhD student in Near Eastern Studies at Princeton University.
 He studies the social and intellectual history of the modern Middle East and South Asia with a particular interest in the history of Islamism.

-Mathias is the author of the forthcoming book Brothers Behind Bars: A History of the Muslim Brotherhood from the Palestine War to Egypt’s Prisons (Oxford and New York: Oxford University Press, 2025).
-Mathias is, moreover, working on an edition and translation – from Arabic into English – of the lost travelogue of Sayyid Qutb (d.
-1966), tentatively titled The America I Saw: The Travel Writings of an Islamist in the Making.
+Mathias is the author of Brothers Behind Bars: A History of the Muslim Brotherhood from the Palestine War to Egypt’s Prisons (Oxford and New York: Oxford University Press, 2025).
+Mathias is also working on the edition and translation – from Arabic into English – of the lost travelogue of Sayyid Qutb (d.
+1966), tentatively titled The America I Saw: The Travel Writings of an Islamist in the Making (under contract with Syracuse University Press).

-Mathias obtained a M.A. in Islamic Studies with distinction from the University of Copenhagen in 2021 and received the Nordic Society for Middle Eastern Studies (NSMES) Award for Best M.A.
+Mathias earned an M.A. in Islamic Studies with distinction from the University of Copenhagen in 2021 and received the Nordic Society for Middle Eastern Studies (NSMES) Award for Best M.A.
 Thesis in 2022.
 Mathias also holds a B.A. in Arabic and Religious Studies from the University of Copenhagen, and in 2018 completed the Center for Arab and Middle Eastern Studies (CAMES) Program at the American University of Beirut.
+Between 2021 and 2022, Mathias was a Visiting Research Fellow at the Hebrew University of Jerusalem.

 Mathias is proficient in Arabic (MSA and Egyptian/Levantine Colloquial) and Urdu/Hindi.